AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

    ![Rule - Build your rule](assets/rules-add-workspace.png)

+>[!NOTE]
+>
+>Currently, it is not possible to target rules to a specific customer group.

 ### Single condition

 1. Under *Build your rule*, select the **Condition** to be met, and follow the instructions to complete the statement.